Do you employ any EU nationals in your business?

 It is estimated that the Home Office will need to process more than 3 million applications for settled status.
 EU citizens should make those applications as soon as possible to get into the queue well before the end of the grace period.

-If you would like to be kept informed of Brexit developments please contact Claire
+If you would like to be kept informed of immigration developments please contact Claire

 Direct Dial: +44 (0)1905 746462